Amauri Hardy: College career

 Hardy averaged 5 points and 1.6 assists per game as a freshman.
 As a sophomore, Hardy averaged 13.1 points, 3.5 assists and 3 rebounds per game.
 On November 9, 2019, he scored a career-high 27 points in a 60–56 overtime loss to Kansas State.
 Hardy averaged 14.5 points, 3.3 rebounds and 3.3 assists per game as a junior, earning Third Team All-Mountain West Conference honors.
 He graduated and opted to transfer to Oregon, choosing the Ducks over Arkansas.
 As a senior, Hardy averaged 3.9 points and 2.2 assists per game.
 He made 13 starts while Will Richardson recovered from a thumb injury.
 Following the season, Hardy declared for the 2021 NBA draft and signed with an agent.

 Professional career

 NBA G League Ignite (2021–2022)

 In September 2021, Hardy signed with the NBA G League Ignite, becoming the first college player to join the team.
 He was suspended for breaking a team rule at the end of November.

-Texas Legends (2022–present)
+Texas Legends (2022–2023)

 On November 3, 2022, Hardy was named to the opening night roster for the Texas Legends.

+Maroussi (2023)

+On October 20, 2023, Hardy signed with Maroussi of the Greek Basket League, but appeared in only one game.

+Iowa Wolves (2024)

+On February 5, 2024, Hardy joined the Iowa Wolves.

+Pioneros de Los Mochis (2024–present)

+On May 3, 2024, Hardy signed with the Pioneros de Los Mochis of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).